slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### What women value in men

 <!--
+> *"How can men lead when they have more to lose in a relationship.
+If you’re in a business deal and party A loses everything by the deal ending and Party B gains everything by the deal ending.
+Wouldn’t party A constantly be trying to please party B to keep the deal going?"  -- pearlythingz@X*

+- Women want to be desired, not because it gives them connection, but because it gives them control.
 - I want a man that sees my demons.
+- Women would break down crying if they understood how much more pure men are compared to them.
 - Without money only mother can love you.
--->
+- A man without money can be loved... by his mother.
+Women respect security, power, and ambition.
+If you’re broke, you’re tolerated at best and ignored at worst.
+- Every woman wants sex, she just wants it from the best.
+- If you're waiting for a man to get rich before you take him serious, take note.
+"Men don't fall in love when they're rich" -->

 > *"A gentleman holds my hand.
 A man pulls my hair.
 A soulmate will do both."